a1v0/a1v0.de/articles/servicenow/create-operation-from-scope-rhino.global-refused.md

 ---
-title: How to fix "Create operation against 'table name' from scope 'rhino.global' has been refused due to the table's cross-scope access policy"
+title: How to fix "Create operation against 'table name' from scope 'rhino.global' has been refused"
 date: 2025-02-16
 category: servicenow
 ---

-We've all been there!
-"Create operation against 'table name' from scope 'rhino.global' has been refused due to the table's cross-scope access policy" is an error that has irritated generations of ServiceNow developers and will continue to do so for aeons to come.
+We've all been there! **"Create operation against 'table name' from scope 'rhino.global' has been refused due to the table's cross-scope access policy"** is an error that has dogged generations of ServiceNow developers and will continue to do so for aeons to come.

 This article will explain how to overcome it.